 Some strategic alliances have legal requirements.
 Those formed to share expenses and joint venture alliances certainly should not be even considered without some sort of written agreement.
 In a joint venture, a new business entity is formed.
 It requires a legal document to set down how this will be run, who’s in control, and how to handle income, expenses, and liability among other things.

 Funding strategic alliances are created by agreements with angels or venture capitalists most often.
-Other potential allies include grant providers, customers, prospects or even the government.
+Other potential allies include grant providers, customers, prospects, vendors, or even the government.

 Any marketing alliance will need written clarification to make sure everyone understands and agrees.
 Are you and your ally going to share out of pocket marketing expenses?
 Who pays what?
 Think of the Oreo cookies and Milk Board and their “Got milk?” campaign.
 The billing for the ads and the paperwork to create this strategic alliance must be very interesting.